 Content that is activated by cursor hover or keyboard focus cannot be closed without changing the focus position.

 The labels of form fields are not clearly linked to the associated input fields for screen readers to read them.
 There is currently no autocomplete function for fields that refer to the users themselves.
 Error messages in the forms are not linked to the labels of the affected fields.
 In some cases, fields are not labelled.
 For some forms, a character string, referred to as a CAPTCHA, has to be entered in order to submit the forms.
-For these image-based CAPTCHAs, there are no text alternatives.
+For these image-based CAPTCHAs, there are no alternatives.

 HTML structural elements